-🛤 Telnet 10.75.128.1 🗆 × Please enter a value for the Working Mode Press ESC to abort • Changing Modem working mode requires system Reboot.
 Press ESC to abort.
+Select

-Select 1 Router - Small Network 2 Router - Large Network 3 Router - Point to Point 4 Router - Vipersat 5 Managed Switch Ţ
+1 -- Router - Small Network

+2 -- Router - Large Network

+3 -- Router - Point to Point

+4 -- Router - Uipersat

+5 -- Managed Switch

+'''

 Figure 2-5 Working Mode dialog

 5. When the reboot is completed, return to the Feature Configuration screen and configure the settings for Vipersat STDMA and Auto Switching according to the table below.